 - Create positive associations with dental staff

-- Recommend a parent to be present & hold your baby
+- A parent present to hold your baby

 - Dentist will check for decay and tooth eruption

-- Assess lips, gums, cheeks, tongue, jaw and neck
+- Assessment of lips, gums, cheeks, tongue, jaw and neck

 Caring for Your Child’s Teeth

-Brushing your child’s teeth is just as important as your own teeth.
-There are many different types of brushes available for children, each suited for a different age group.
+Brushing your child’s teeth is just as important as brushing your own teeth.
+There are many different types of brushes available for children, and each are suited for a different age group.